16 Air Assault Brigade

-16 Air Assault Brigade is a formation of the British Army predominantly based in Colchester, Essex.
+16 Air Assault Brigade Combat Team is a formation of the British Army predominantly based in Colchester, Essex.
 It makes up the Air Assault Task Force, a battlegroup held at high readiness, and is the only brigade in the British Army focused on operating via parachute, helicopter and air-landing.

 History

 Paratroopers from 16 Air Assault Brigade jump from a Royal Air Force C-130 Hercules over the Salisbury Plain Training Area during Exercise Wessex Storm on 19 November 2014.